 “For the word of God is living and active, sharper than any two-edged sword, piercing to the division of soul and of spirit, of joints and of marrow, and discerning the thoughts and intentions of the heart.” – Hebrews 4:12

-There are numerous ways to study the Bible so we can get to know the Maker of our soul.
-In a few moments we will look at how to study the Bible by topic but for now, here are a few ways we can study the Bible:
+How should we study the bible?
+Well, there are numerous ways to study the Bible so we can get to know the Maker of our soul.
+In a few moments we will look at how to study the Bible by topic but for now, here are a few tips for how to do bible study:

 - Historical knowledge